iterorganization/imas-python/docs/source/api_overview.rst

 .. image:: imaspy_ecosystem.png

-IMASPy builds on the IMAS-LowLevel python native interface.
-At IMASPy build time a collection of data dictionaries is bundled into a file IDSDef.zip.
-At IMASPy read time all files in the proper paths named IDSDef.zip are searched for data dictionary versions to support.
+IMASPy builds on the IMAS-LowLevel Python native interface.
+At IMASPy build time, a collection of data dictionaries is bundled into a file IDSDef.zip.
+At IMASPy read time, all files in the proper paths named IDSDef.zip are searched for data dictionary versions to support.
 Alternatively explicit paths to xml files can be used.